-- Discuss why intercultural selling through negotiation is one of the greatest challenges in global marketing. - Explain the major phases in a cross-cultural negotiation process. - Discuss how BATNA can be used in international negotiation. - Discuss how learning and knowledge transfer across borders can increase international competitiveness. - Discuss the implications of Hofstede's research for the firm's cross-cultural negotiation. - Explain some important aspects of intercultural preparation. - Discuss opportunities and pitfalls with global multicultural project groups. - Explain the complexity and dangers of transnational bribery.
+- Discuss why intercultural selling through negotiation is one of the greatest challenges in global marketing. - Explain the major phases in a cross-cultural negotiation process. - Discuss how learning and knowledge transfer across borders can increase international competitiveness. - Discuss the implications of Hofstede's research for the firm's crosscultural negotiation. - Explain some important aspects of intercultural preparation. - Discuss opportunities and pitfalls with global multicultural project groups. - Explain the complexity and dangers of transnational bribery.

-18.1 Introduction
+13.1 Introduction